What to Expect When Visiting the Hospital:

 - The Children’s Emergency Room will remain open 24/7 for pediatric emergency patients.

-- Only visitors without symptoms and without exposure or travel history are allowed to enter the hospital.
+- Only visitors without symptoms and without exposure are allowed to enter the hospital.

 - Outside food delivery to the hospital is discouraged.